cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Elligator2A0 Method

-The map2curve\_ell2A0(alpha) implements an adaptation of Elligator2
+The function map2curve\_ell2A0(alpha) implements an adaptation of Elligator2
 {{BLMP19}} targeting the supersingular curves defined by y^2 = x^3 + B * x
 over a field F such that q=3 (mod 4).